edgi-govdata-archiving/github-onboarding/README.md

 ## Welcome to EDGI's GitHub onboarding!
-If you're looking to check out projects that are meant to be set up as a local environment, then please complete this onboarding before doing so.
+If you're looking to check out projects that are set up to run on your computer (as opposed to just online), then please complete this onboarding before doing so.

 This tutorial will help you understand how Git works, and how you can check out and work on any EDGI project yourself!